Eschatologue/CM_wiki/docs/class/paladin/blade.md

 **Blindsight**{ .inl } You have Blindsight equals to your Aura of Protection's range.

-**Improved Opportunity Attack**{ .inl } You have **:d20-adv: Advantage**{ .d20 } when you make an :rsc-r: Opportunity Attack.
-Moreover, when a creature you can see hits you with a melee attack, you can make an :rsc-r: Opportunity Attack against it.
+**Counterstrike**{ .inl } When a creature you can see hits you with a Melee attack, you can make an **:rsc-r: Opportunity Attack**{ .rsc } against it.

 ### Level 20: Warrior of Legend

-As Bonus Action, you can enter a battle trance that enhances your combat skills to legendary levels, granting the benefits below for 1 minute, until you end them (no action required).
+As **:rsc-b: Bonus Action**{ .rsc }, you can enter a battle trance that enhances your combat skills to legendary levels, granting the benefits below for 1 minute, until you end them (no action required).
 Once you use this feature, you can't use it again until you finish a **:rest-long: Long Rest**.
 You can also restore your use of it by expending a level 5 spell slot (no action required).

 **Free Manoeuvre**{ .inl } Once per turn, when you use a Manoeuvre, you can roll a :die-d6: d6 and use the number rolled instead of expending a Superiority Die.

-**Saving Throw Advantage**{ .inl } You have **:d20-adv: Advantage**{ .d20 } on all saving throws so long you don't have the Incapacitated condition.
+**Saving Throw Advantage**{ .inl } You have **:d20-adv: Advantage**{ .d20 } on all saving throws so long you don't have the ^^Incapacitated^^ condition.

-**Hybrid Manoeuvre**{ .inl } You can use *two* Manoeuvre per attack instead of one normally.
-However, only one Manoeuvre can benefit from _**Free Manoeuvre**_ subfeature.

-###### :material-book-edit: Written by *Laserllama* :material-book-arrow-up: Modified & Adapted to PHB'24 by *Eschatologue*
+:material-book-edit: Written by *Laserllama* :material-book-arrow-up: Modified & Adapted to PHB'24 by *Eschatologue* { .quote }